• Refine Search

 The Sustaining Grant Program provides funding to arts-based organizations for programming, administrative, and/or facilities costs.
 The grant program is open to eligible nonprofit, tax-exempt 501(c)(3) organizations located in the City of Milwaukee.

-This MAB grant program is funded by the City of Milwaukee with additional support from the Wisconsin Arts Board and the National Endowment for the Arts.
-Applications will be accepted through March 13, 2023.
-Apply and learn more about the MAB Sustaining Grant Program HERE.
+The MAB grant program is funded by the City of Milwaukee with additional support from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
+Applications will be accepted through March 17, 2025 at 4:59 PM.
+Apply and learn more about the MAB Sustaining Grant Program HERE

 Public Art Conservation Fund